rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Jamf_Pro_Inventory_Asset_Tag_Update/README.md

 Successfully updated computer record with serial number CK1243R4DB6 with asset number 2011
 ```

+This script comes in two versions to support the following methods of API authentication:

+* API client authentication -  see the `API_client_authentication` directory.
+* User account authentication - see the `user_account_authentication` directory.

 If setting up a specific user account with limited rights, here are the required API privileges
 for the account on the Jamf Pro server: